curlygirltech/Getaway/README.md

-# Getaway/ShareSpace
+# ShareSpace

 Overview
-Your home away from home
-Project Title is lorem ipsum dolor sit amet.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper.
+Sharespace is an app where hosts give guests access to their homes for the best stays in their place of choice.
+Hosts are able to post their home(s) for stay and guests can plan and book their accommodations based on the dates and rates.
+Your home away from home, Sharespace aims to give you the perfect getaway.

 MVP

-Fuctional Front-end with working links
-Full CRUD Backend using Ruby on Rails
+Responsive and fuctional Front-end with working links Full CRUD Backend using Ruby on Rails

 The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.